Florentin081/flexibility_platform_eu-sysflex/README.md

 ## Licence

-> This work is provided inder the terms of the EUPL v1.2 by AKKA Technologies.
+> This work is provided under the terms of the EUPL v1.2 by AKKA Technologies.
+This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 773505.